-- Step 1.
+Step 1.
 Open the web browser from your workstation to connect to the Prestige by entering the Management IP address of the Prestige.
-The default management IP of Prestige is 192.168.1.1. - Step 2.
+The default management IP of Prestige is 192.168.1.1.

+Step 2.
 Enter the administrator password appear on the page of login and click on login.
-The default is '1234' - Step 3.
-On the left column click on Voice to bring you to voice function menu.
-While in the Voice menu click on Phone to enter phone port configuration page. - Step 4.
-By using the phone port selector located on upper right of the phone port configuration page select the phone port you wish to configure. - Step 5.
+The default is '1234'

+Step 3.
+On the left column click on VoIP -> Phone -> Analog Phone -> Advanced Setup to bring you to voice function menu.

+Step 4.
 Change the phone port parameter as you desired and click Apply when you are finish to save and let the setting to take effect.
-To configure the 2nd phone port use the phone port selector and select phone2 and follow the step 1 to 5 to complete the 2nd phone port setup.